 The organizations and people that affect the most the moves of the GBP/JPY pair are:

-- Bank of England (BoE), known to be one of the most effective central banks in the world.
+Bank of England (BoE), known to be one of the most effective central banks in the world.
 It acts as the government's bank and the lender of last resort.
 It issues currency and, most importantly, it oversees monetary policy (including interest rates).
-Andrew Bailey will become the new Governor of the Bank of England from 16 March 2020.
+Andrew Bailey became the new Governor of the Bank of England on March 16th, 2020.
 Her Majesty the Queen has approved the appointment.
 He is widely and deeply respected for his leadership managing the financial crisis, developing the new regulatory frameworks, and supporting financial innovation to better serve UK households and businesses.

 Bank of Japan (BoJ) that issues statements and decides on the interest rates of the country.
 Its Governor is currently Haruhiko Kuroda.
 The BoJ has been applying very low interest rates for many years and even introduced a negative interest rate in January 2016, in an attempt lift consumer prices, which have been sliding for most of the past 20 years.
 Falling consumer prices is a concern for the country since they hurt corporate revenues and tend to stop spendings.
 The Japanese Consumer Price Index (CPI) is a key indicator closely monitored by traders of all JPY-related currency crosses.

 UK Government and its Prime Minister, Boris Johnson who took office in July 2019, after British citizens voted for the withdrawal of the UK from the European Union (Brexit).